Old Gick Farm (DEC)

 • From the south: From the Wilton Mall (Exit 15 on I-87), go north on Route 50 for about 4.7 miles.
 Make a left into the “U” shaped parking lot marked as “Wilton Wildlife Preserve”

-Thank you to our volunteer trail stewards Dave Freeman and Bill Kay plus the New York State Department of Environmental Conservation for keeping these trails clean!
+Thank you to our volunteer trail steward Nina Russo plus the New York State Department of Environmental Conservation for keeping these trails clean!